 Top Car Jack And Stands Recommendations

 - HYDRAULIC JACK AND STAND COMBO - [1] floor jack and [2] ratchet jack stands.
-Constructed of heavy duty steel with a welded frame design for durability, it handles a wide range of vehicles including small cars, SUVs, and light duty trucks.
+Constructed of heavy duty steel with a welded frame design for durability.
+Suitable for vehicles up to 2TON/4000 lbs.
+Providing you with the essentials to lift and support most cars, Not recommendable for Pick-Up, truck, too big SUVs etc.

 - FAST LIFT GARAGE JACK - The hydraulic low profile floor jack features a 2 ton (4,000 lb) capacity with a min lifting height of 5.1" and a max height of 13".
 Designed with large steel casters and swivel casters for rolling without a hitch for letting you maneuver with ease and easy positioning.